 Hi there 👋, @whoami

-• My name is Derek, I am a software engineer at Goldman Sachs, living in Singapore as a permanent resident 🇸🇬
+• My name is Derek, I am a software developer at Goldman Sachs.
+I live in Singapore 🇸🇬 right now, and plan to relocate to Hong Kong 🇭🇰 soon

 • Previously, I worked on the backend infrastructure of Pangle, the global Ad Network of TikTok which aims to make App monetization easy and accessible to all developers globally